-The Missouri Department of Economic Development, Division of Energy (DED-DE) partnered with the Midwest Energy Efficiency Alliance (MEEA) to collect data about Missouri residential construction practices as they relate to the energy code.
+The Missouri Department of Natural Resources' Division of Energy partnered with the Midwest Energy Efficiency Alliance (MEEA) to collect data about Missouri residential construction practices as they relate to the energy code.

 As a condition for Missouri’s acceptance of State Energy Program (SEP) funds, the American Recovery and Reinvestment Act (ARRA) required a plan for compliance with the 2009 International Energy Conservation Code (IECC) across 90% of new and retrofitted building stock by 2017.
 The results of this study will be used as the basis for determining statewide compliance with this ARRA requirement for residential buildings.

 Data collection for the study occurred from April 6 through June 30, 2016, through in-field site visits to a random sample of new, unoccupied, single-family homes across Missouri.
 Data was generally collected at the insulation stage of construction and at the final stage of construction.

 All data collected was anonymous, scrubbed of all identifying information (such as builder name and address), and analyzed on a comprehensive statewide level.
 Individual home data has not been shared with building officials and data collectors did not collect enough information on any single home to be able to verify whether that individual home complied with the local energy code.

 The data was collected using a methodology acceptable to the U.S. Department of Energy (US DOE) Pacific Northwest National Laboratory (PNNL).
 For information on studies that have occurred in eight other states using this methodology, see the Residential Building Energy Code Field Study.
 The sampling plan methodology was based on 2015 Census permit data of single-family homes, weighted by county, randomly selected and was a representative cross-section of construction.